ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **SaveAsPdf**
 > FileIntegerWrapper SaveAsPdf (int id, SaveAsPdfInteger? saveAsPdfInteger = null)

-Save as pdf
+Save a file as PDF

-Saves a file with the identifier specified in the request as a PDF document
+Saves a file with the identifier specified in the request as a PDF document.

 ### Example
 ```csharp